 An estimated 3 million people in the UK have osteoporosis.
 The clinical manifestation of this disease is a fragility fracture.
 It is estimated that in the UK, 500,000 new fragility fractures arise each year, that is one every minute; comprising of approximately 79,000 hip fractures, 66,000 vertebral fractures, 69,000 forearm fractures and 322,000 other fractures.
 Half of all hip fractures occur in patients that have already had a fragility fracture and approximately half of these can be prevented if the patient is identified and treated following an initial non-hip fracture.
 One in five women who have broken a bone, go on to break three bones before they are diagnosed with osteoporosis.
 The prevalence of osteoporosis increases sharply with age: from approximately 2% at 50 years to more than 25% at 80 years, and as Britain’s population ages, osteoporosis will become increasingly prevalent.

-ELR CCG has a population aged 50 years and over of 138,543 (GP registered population, NHS Digital), around 42.4% of the population compared to the national figure of 36.7%.
+ELR CCG has a population aged 50 years and over of 138,543 (GP registered population, NHS Digital); around 42.4% of the population compared to the national figure of 36.7%.
 The population aged 50 and over is estimated to increase at the rate shown in the table below: